Last Updated on

 Broadly speaking, you can divide DJ mixers into the following categories:

-- Scratch mixers: Sometimes also called "battle mixers", these mixers have built in turntables and short crossfaders.
+- Scratch mixers: Sometimes also called "battle mixers", these mixers typically have short crossfaders.
 They're meant primarily for hip-hop music and allow you to weave in and out of tracks quickly while you're scratching.
 This is a niche product and isn't particularly applicable for most DJs.
 However, if you like scratching and play hip-hop exclusively, it might be worth it to consider this category.

 - Regular mixers: These are your standard mixers with two or more audio tracks.
 These can be small and portable, or large and bulky.
 Most mixers fall into this category and will fit the needs of everyone from home DJs to professional performers.